twilio/workshop/docs/voting.rst

 Preventing Cheaters
 -------------------

-Cheaters never prosper.
-And currently they don't get caught either.
-Any person can vote any number of times.
-We'll keep track of every number that's voted, only allowing them a single vote.
-To do this phone numbers will be added to a set and checked before each vote is tallied.
+Right now, any person can vote any number of times.
+To make sure each person can only vote once, we'll keep track of who has voted already.
+To do this, phone numbers will be added to a set and checked before each vote is tallied.

 .. code-block:: python